Best CPUs for Workstations: May 2020by Dr. Ian Cutress on May 4, 2020 10:00 AM EST

 If there is a need for ECC, users can get 64 cores in this way if they want to go EPYC.
 The single socket 64-core EPYC 7702P is the right choice here, with an MSRP of $4425, or a recent retail price of $4784.
 For that price the hardware has a base frequency of 2.0 GHz and a turbo frequency of 3.35 GHz, and access to eight full memory channels.
 The Threadripper 3990X has higher frequencies due to its higher TDP (200W vs. 280W), but as far the 3990X only has four memory channels.
 It will be important to keep this in mind.

 Intel’s offerings go up to the 56-core Cascade Lake-AP processors, but these are only available as part of a default server system that Intel’s partners can sell on.
 Intel still refuses to attribute a price to this processor, although we’ve estimated it around $25000.
+There is the Xeon W-3175X up for sale, with 28-cores, for $3100, but this is almost the same cost for only half the cores.
 The EPYC 7702P in this instance, being a socketed part that can be purchased off the shelf, gets our vote.

 The Smart Money: